-This article on Facebook demonstrates that once something is on the internet, it is there forever, even if originally posted in error.
+You should assume that once something is on the internet, it is there forever, even if originally posted in error.

 In short - Assume that everything you put on a Social Media site could well be seen by anyone.

 Then ask yourself if you are happy for your boss and a journalist to see it, safe in the knowledge that it would not bring discredit to yourself or the force.